Tutors and Mentoring - Ultimate Novel Writing Programme

 • What is the timing of the Ultimate Novel Writing Programme like?

-How much time will the programme take?
-The programme takes place entirely online, so is tailored to fit around your schedules.
-The main aim of the programme is to support you in writing and finishing your own manuscript during the 12 months.
-This ...
+How much time should I spend on the programme each week?
+The programme takes place entirely online, so it is tailored to fit around your schedule.
+The main aim of the programme is to support you in writing and finishing your own manuscript during the ...